Florida A&M University: Rankings

-The 2022 edition of the U.S. News & World Report college rankings placed 202nd among national universities, 117th among public universities, seventh among HBCUs, and first among public HBCUs.
-FAMU was also named 61st in best Graduate Teaching and 20th in the Top Performers in Social Mobility category.
+The 2024 edition of the U.S. News & World Report college rankings placed Florida A&M 170th among national universities, 91st among public universities, third among HBCUs, and first among public HBCUs.
+Florida A&M was also named 21st in the Top Performers in Social Mobility category.

 It is classified among "R2: Doctoral Universities – High research activity".

-For 2017, the National Science Foundation ranked Florida A&M University 216th nationally and 2nd among HBCUs for total research and development expenditures.
+For 2017, the National Science Foundation ranked Florida A&M 216th nationally and 2nd among HBCUs for total research and development expenditures.

 Research

-FAMU's annual research funding is $44.5 million.
+Florida A&M's annual research funding is $44.5 million.
 The university has access to research funding from many Federal agencies.
 FAMU's two largest research areas are agriculture and health sciences.
 The Pharmacy College's research funding is $20.2 million ($20.2 million in federal, $300k in state support, and from $300k in private industry support) with $29,281,352 committed.

 Campus

-FAMU's main campus is in Tallahassee, Florida, just south of the State Capitol and the campus of Florida State University.
+Florida A&M's main campus is in Tallahassee, Florida, just south of the State Capitol and the campus of Florida State University.
 It also has a law school campus in Orlando, Florida, and the Research and Development Center in Quincy, Florida.
 The College of Pharmacy has extension campuses in Miami, Jacksonville, Tampa and Crestview, Florida.

 Residential facilities

-FAMU requires all first-year students to live on campus, if their families are over 35 mi from the FAMU campus.
+Florida A&M requires all first-year students to live on campus, if their families are over 35 mi from the FAMU campus.
 Exceptions to this rule include married students, students with dependents, and students who are of age 21 by the start of classes.

-FAMU offers a limited number of rooms for students with dependent families.
-Family households may occupy rooms in the Palmetto North Apartments.
-Residents are zoned to Leon County Schools.
-Residents are zoned to Bond Elementary School, Nims Middle School, and Leon High School.
+Florida A&M's residential living community consists of eleven on-campus residence halls housing over 3,400 students.
+The university offers a diverse number of living options including traditional dorms, suite-style halls, and on-campus apartments.
+In 2020, FAMU opened the FAMU Towers, a residence hall offering co-ed floors and 700 double rooms, in close proximity to campus eatery, The Hub.
+In 2025, FAMU opened the 700-bed Venom Landing.